cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           double[] Zeros(int N)
           double[,] Zeros(int M, int N)
           double[,] Zeros(int[] S)
-   Param:
+   Parameters:
+       M:
-      | M:  The number of rows in the resulting matrix.
+         The number of rows in the resulting matrix.
+       N:
-      | N:  The number of columns in the resulting matrix.
+         The number of columns in the resulting matrix.
+       S:
-      | S:  The number of equal columns and rows in the resulting matrix.
+         The number of equal columns and rows in the resulting matrix.
    Returns:
        An array of vector of size M or matrix of size M by N filled with zeros.
    Example: